-Drew County Sheriff's Office Arkansas State Police
+Drew County Sheriff's Office

+Arkansas State Police

-The UAM Department of Public Safety is the primary responsible department for providing public safety and security for the University community during incidents, and may require support from the Monticello Police Department, the Drew County Sheriff's Office, the Arkansas State Police, and other law enforcement agencies.
+The UAM University Police Department is the primary responsible department for providing public safety and security for the University community during incidents, and may require support from the Monticello Police Department, the Drew County Sheriff's Office, the Arkansas State Police, and other law enforcement agencies.

-- Plan and coordinate with local emergency response agencies to provide emergency services. - Ensure that the appropriate personnel are trained to the proper level of NIMS. - Establish policies and procedures for responding to emergencies and hazards, and notifying local response agencies for emergency assistance. - Prescribe a procedure for the inventory of UAM Department of Public Safety personnel and equipment. - Maintain a list of trained personnel to serve in the EOC during an emergency or disaster. - Participate in drills and exercises when requested. - Provide a system for the receipt and dissemination of information, data, and directives pertaining to law enforcement agencies and activities.
+- Plan and coordinate with local emergency response agencies to provide emergency services. - Ensure that the appropriate personnel are trained to the proper level of NIMS. - Establish policies and procedures for responding to emergencies and hazards, and notifying local response agencies for emergency assistance. - Prescribe a procedure for the inventory of UAM University Police Department personnel and equipment. - Maintain a list of trained personnel to serve in the EOC during an emergency or disaster. - Participate in drills and exercises when requested. - Provide a system for the receipt and dissemination of information, data, and directives pertaining to law enforcement agencies and activities.